Course Program of Study

 While CPoS is not a new requirement, software enhancements became available for Tennessee

-for any higher ed institution administering federal/state aid.
+a requirement for any higher ed institution administering federal/state aid.

 What type of financial aid does CPoS impact?